 CALL FOR PAPERS

-The APNIC Program Committee is now seeking presentations for APNIC 50 Conference.
-We are looking for content that would suit technical sessions, tutorials, and panel discussions.
+The APNIC Program Committee is now seeking presentations for APNIC 50 online-only conference.
+We are looking for content that would suit technical sessions, tutorials, lightning talks, and panel discussions.

-Please note, the program committee is working to early deadlines so the APNIC conference program can be announced early.
-APNIC will waive the conference registration fee for accepted speakers.
-However, speakers must fund their own travel if the conference goes ahead in Dhaka, Bangladesh.
+Please note, the program committee is working to early deadlines so the APNIC 50 online-only conference program can be announced early.

 Call for Presentations Opens 11 May 2020